Skip to Content

 Several species are commonly identified as bully birds across the United States.
 These include:

-Common Grackles: These birds (above, right) travel in large groups and are known for their iridescent black feathers.
+Common Grackles: Grackles (above, right) travel in large groups and are known for their iridescent black feathers.
 They can dominate feeders quickly due to their size and social nature.
+(Personally, I love grackles and their amazing sound.
+They’re intelligent birds but I do agree that they can take over a feeder.)

 House Sparrows: Another non-native species, House Sparrows are aggressive towards smaller birds, especially when it comes to nesting sites, often evicting other birds from their nests.
 Although these birds are small, their numbers make up for their size!